paulpf/AZONEBoard/README.md

 # AZONEBoard

-AZONEBoard is a project for the AZ-ONEBoard from AZ-Delivery.
+AZONEBoard is a private project for the AZ-ONEBoard from AZ-Delivery.
 This board includes 3 environmental sensors and can measure the following values:
 - Temperature
 - Humidity
 - Ambient light